backes/javaslicer/README.txt

 > cd javaslicer
 > ./assemble.sh

-This should create an assembly directory and copy runnable jars into it:
+This should have created an assembly directory and copy runnable jars into it:
 > ls -lh assembly
 slicer.jar     traceReader.jar   tracer.jar     visualize.jar